-- Animals or pets (dogs, cats, hamsters, turtles, snakes, birds, lizards, etc.) except for fish.
+- Animals or pets (dogs, cats, hamsters, turtles, snakes, birds, lizards, etc.) except for fish, are not permitted.
 Fish tanks may not exceed 20 gallons.
 No more than two (2) 20 gallon tanks are permitted per apartment/room.

 - Defacing (e.g., write/paint/draw on doors, door frames, walls, floors) any surface inside of or outside of the residence hall buildings is prohibited.

 - Room trash should not be left on patios, in hallways, laundry rooms, lounges, bathrooms or other common areas.